okfn/opendatasurvey/templates/faq.md

 review and evidence checking to ensure high quality results.
 An annual announcement of the results (the Index) creates a focus for debate and review.

-The Census was launched in 2012 and is undergoing active development to create an Open Data Index in October 2013.
+The Census was launched in 2012 and is undergoing active development.
+The Census lays the foundation of the **Open Data Index** which is snap-shot released annually, most recently in October 2013.

 <h3 id="whatdatasets">What datasets are included in the Country Census?</h3>